What Is a Divorce Settlement & How Is It Decided Who Gets What?

-It is the mechanism by which the court can deal with separating assets and finances in what is known as a consent order.
+A “divorce financial settlement” describes the financial proceedings within a divorce and is the mechanism by which the court can deal with separating assets and finances in what is known as a consent order.

 Obtaining a financial settlement when you’re separating from your partner is important because outstanding financial claims may come back to disrupt your lives even years after your divorce has been finalised.